welteki/docs.actuated.dev/docs/provision-server.md

 2. Arm for on-premises

     For on-premises ARM64 builds, we recommend the Mac Mini M1 (2020) with 16GB RAM and 512GB storage with Asahi Linux.
+The M2 is unable to run Linux at this time.

-    It's also possible to buy a 1 or 2U server from Ampere through one of their partners, with a capital expense up front.
+    Ampere and their partners also offer 1U and 2U servers, along with and [desktop-form workstations](https://www.ipi.wiki/products/ampere-altra-developer-platform) which can be racked or installed in your office.

     The Raspberry Pi 4 also works when used with an external NVMe, and in one instance [was much faster than using emulation with a Hosted GitHub Runner](https://twitter.com/alexellisuk/status/1583092051398524928?s=20&t=2SelTpdc5idJLmayIu3Djw).